Top 10 most romantic gardens for Valentine's Day

-This Valentine’s Day lose your heart in one of the world’s most romantic gardens.
-Garden writer Anna Pavord picks ten of her favourite gardens to visit all with an atmosphere of calm and beauty that will sweep you off your feet.
+Lose your heart in one of the world's most romantic gardens.
+Garden writer Anna Pavord picks ten of her favourite gardens to visit that will sweep you off your feet

 Milton Abbot, Tavistock, Devon PL19 0PQ